KjellBerlin/carbonara-app-expo/README.md

 This project is provided without a license.
 As such, the use of this code—whether for commercial or non-commercial purposes—is strictly prohibited without explicit permission from the project owner.
 The code is shared solely for educational purposes and as a source of inspiration.

 If you wish to use the code, please contact me to request permission.

+Some articles about the carbonara app can be found on my medium account https://medium.com/@kjell.lilliestolze.

 ## How to use this app